Maria-Kiptia/diabetes_prediction/README.md

 ## Acknowledgments

 - Special thanks to Kaggle for providing the dataset.
-- Inspiration from various open-source projects on stroke prediction.🚀
+- Inspiration from various open-source projects on diabetes prediction.🚀